DFE-Digital/fh-referral-api/README.md

 In the appsetting.json file you set the Database to be Sql Server or SQLite

-The startup project is: FamilyHubs.ReferralApi.Api Starting the API will then show the swagger definition with the available operations.
+The startup project is: FamilyHubs.Referral.Api Starting the API will then show the swagger definition with the available operations.

 ## Migrations